Jordan Williams-Lambert

-Jordan Williams-Lambert (born May 9, 1994) is a gridiron football wide receiver who is a free agent.
-He was most recently a member of the Calgary Stampeders of the Canadian Football League (CFL).
+Jordan Williams-Lambert (born May 9, 1994) is an American professional football wide receiver for the Fishers Freight of the Indoor Football League (IFL).
 He played college football at Ball State where he was chosen for an All-MAC pick and selection.

 College career

 During his college season, Williams-Lambert was chosen as a third-team All-MAC pick for the Ball State Cardinals in 2013 where he averaged 200 receptions for 2,723 yards for a 13.6 average in the rest of his career.
-Before he entered the 2015 NFL Draft, he was ranked fourth for most receptions and receiving yards for 24 TDs'.
+Before he entered the 2015 NFL draft, he was ranked fourth for most receptions and receiving yards for 24 touchdowns.

 Professional career

 New Orleans Saints

 Williams-Lambert signed with the New Orleans Saints as an undrafted free agent on May 2, 2016.
 He was waived by the Saints on September 3, 2016 and was signed to the practice squad the next day.
 After spending the entire season on the practice squad, Williams-Lambert signed a reserve/future contract with the Saints on January 2, 2017.

 On August 9, 2017, Williams-Lambert was waived by the Saints and placed on injured reserve.
 He was released on August 11, 2017.